-This is an introduction to elementary computer programming and the UNIX operating system.
+This course is primarily an introduction to elementary computer programming and the UNIX operating system.
 It also serves as a gateway into the bioinformatics concentration/program.
-Students are taught fundamental programming principles that can be applied to any programming language, but Perl, which is a versatile and yet easyto-learn language, is what is taught in this course.
+Students are taught fundamental programming principles that can be applied to any programming language, but Perl, which is a versatile and easy-to-learn language, is the language taught in this course.
 Students are given a conceptual overview of the UNIX operating system and programming environment, and a practical introduction to the use of various UNIX tools, such as filters and utilities.
 This is primarily a pragmatic course with an emphasis on skills acquisition; students will learn how to get things done quickly and easily in a UNIX environment.
+It also introduces basic concepts of open-source, collaborative software development.
 Specific learning outcomes are that the student will

-- 1. know the basic types of variables and methods of storing data in Perl; - 2. know the basic statements structures, including iteration and conditional and selective branching; - 3. know how to create and use functions with parameters; - 4. know how to redirect I/O within a program and use operating system commands from within Perl; - 5. know how to construct and use Perl patterns for manipulating textual data; - 6. know various list processing techniques; - 7. write bash scripts that use command line arguments and have conditional control structures; - 8. understand the structure of the UNIX file hierarchy, permissions and security within UNIX, and how to customize the bash environment; - 9. use UNIX filters for manipulating and processing textual data; - 10. use pipelines and file globs for processing textual data; - 11. identify the variable inputs, outputs, and fixed parameters of a problem statement; - 12. use top-down stepwise refinement to convert an informal problem statement into a precise, pseudo-code description of an algorithm; - 13. understand the structure of man pages and know how to use the information contained in them; - 14. know how to use key word searches combined with filtering techniques to do topic searches in the man pages.
+- 1. lnow what open source software is and how it differs from proprietary software; - 2. know the basic types of variables and methods of storing data in Perl; - 3. know the basic statements structures, including iteration and conditional and selective branching; - 4. know how to create and use functions with parameters; - 5. know how to redirect I/O within a program and use operating system commands from within Perl; - 6. know how to construct and use Perl patterns for manipulating textual data; - 7. know various list processing techniques; - 8. write bash scripts that use command line arguments and have conditional control structures; - 9. understand the structure of the UNIX file hierarchy, permissions and security within UNIX, and how to customize the bash environment; - 10. use UNIX filters for manipulating and processing textual data; - 11. use pipelines and file globs for processing textual data; - 12. identify the variable inputs, outputs, and fixed parameters of a problem statement; - 13. use top-down stepwise refinement to convert an informal problem statement into a precise, pseudo-code description of an algorithm; - 14. understand the structure of man pages and know how to use the information contained in them; - 15. know how to use key word searches combined with filtering techniques to do topic searches in the man pages.